pantheon-systems/documentation/source/partials/configure-wp-site-networks-with-integrated-composer.md

 <Alert title="Note"  type="info" >

-The solution outlined below has worked for select customers, and might not work for your specific configuration / environment.
+While the solution outlined below has worked for select customers, it might not work for your specific configuration / environment.

 </Alert>